rchampati/pcf-kbs/README.md

 On AWS, availability zones could be used as redundancy zones.
 The following is an example of a multi zone setup with two zones.

 ### Playbooks
-* [Cloud Foundry Concepts](http://github.com/cloudfoundry/docs-cloudfoundry-concepts): Underlying concepts and architecture
+* [Installation](http://github.com/cloudfoundry/docs-cloudfoundry-concepts): Underlying concepts and architecture
-* [Cloud Foundry Command-Line Interface (cf CLI)](https://github.com/cloudfoundry/docs-cf-cli): A guide to the cf CLI for Cloud Foundry developers and users
+* [Upgrade](https://github.com/cloudfoundry/docs-cf-cli): A guide to the cf CLI for Cloud Foundry developers and users
-* [Developer Guide](http://github.com/cloudfoundry/docs-dev-guide): Step-by-step instructions and reference material for developers pushing applications to Cloud Foundry
+* [Data Loss](http://github.com/cloudfoundry/docs-dev-guide): Step-by-step instructions and reference material for developers pushing applications to Cloud Foundry
 * [Deploying Cloud Foundry](http://github.com/cloudfoundry/docs-deploying-cf): Instructions for operators using BOSH to deploying Cloud Foundry on AWS, vSphere, vCloud, OpenStack, etc.
-* [Running Cloud Foundry](http://github.com/cloudfoundry/docs-running-cf): Information for operators running Cloud Foundry
-* [Administrator Tools](https://github.com/cloudfoundry/docs-cf-admin): Documentation about operating Cloud Foundry deployments using BOSH and the cf command line tool

 ### Dependencies
 The properties discussed below as well as their behavior might change in the future.